-The adherence to applicable investment constraints by mandate is monitored via a specific tool which keeps record of the specific applicable constraints by client and sends a warning when transactions breach investment constraints.
+The adherence to applicable investment constraints by mandate can be monitored via a specific tool which keeps record of the specific applicable constraints by client and sends a warning when transactions breach investment constraints.
 The tool additionally allows the monitoring of clients' portfolios adherence to the allocation models, proposing adjustments when need be.

-On a monthly basis, reports are produced providing information about the respect of investment constraints as well as about portfolios performance, including a set of indicators and controls on the clients' portfolios.
-Bi-annual deep-dive desk reviews are also conducted.
+Reports are also produced providing information about the respect of investment constraints as well as about portfolios performance, including a set of indicators and controls on the clients' portfolios.
+Deepdive desk reviews are also conducted.